The “Werewolf Cure” Hypothesis

 (If you haven’t the time to read a narrative of the research, you can scroll down to find a summary at the bottom.
 I’ll keep all this information updated with the latest developments.)

 Some time ago, it was revealed to me that someone I dearly loved was harshly afflicted with lupus—an autoimmune condition that was slowly killing her.
 Systemic Lupus Erythematosus, in a broad stroke, affects various organs and locations in the body; causing damage, inflammation and weakening normal functions until even the immune system goes haywire—untreated, it gets to the point that if someone else sneezes in the same room, the sufferer could die.
 Lupus isn’t contagious, it just “happens.”
 How harsh was this particular affliction?
-Both hips and a shoulder had already been replaced—the function of various organs were measured in fractions—then there was the occasion she curled up to cry in the corner of a “strange” house, terrified of the “strangers” around her (her home where it was her parents trying to offer her a blanket and a glass of water).
+Both hips and a shoulder had already been replaced—the function of various organs were measured in fractions—then there was the occasion she curled up to cry in the corner of a “strange” house, terrified of the “strangers” around her (she was visiting home, where it was her parents trying to offer her a blanket and a glass of water).
 Sound familiar?
 For your sake, I hope not.
 I felt helpless, hurt and frustrated for her; no doubt a fraction of the emotions that she lived with every day.
 She had tried so many things before, from the conventional to the supernatural.
 The lasting results were merely discouraging disappointment.
 Medication kept things under control for the most part and some naturopathic remedies provided additional meaningful hope—but nothing was bringing the affliction to an end.

 Eventually, after having assisted with some of these attempts, I decided something definitive needed to be done.
 But “dammit, Jim, I’m a writer, not a doctor!”
 I started attending talks, lectures and seminars by leading specialists in their fields focusing on lupus—many hosted by the very kind folks of Lupus LA—and dug deep into researching online.
 I tried digesting all of the material the best way I knew how, I started writing a book.
 This wasn’t a book about the process or cataloguing the findings—this was a romance about werewolves.
 Like I said, this is how I best digest things.

-Whenever I’m writing a story, I feel like a private detective, checking facts and histories.
+Whenever I’m writing a story (fiction or journalism), I feel like a private detective, checking facts and histories.
 I’d rather not take anything for granted; I want to know the whys and hows behind things.
 I’d grown frustrated with the doctors continually throwing up their hands to shrug.
 She was slowly dying—as if she were tied to a railroad track and off in the distance a train was approaching at an aching 5 feet an hour.
 Sooner or later that train was going to do gruesome things to her.
 I found this unacceptable.
 Time to grab a dramatically curved pipe, a deerstalker hat and set out to solve this murder in progress.

 The first thing I’d noticed was that all of the doctors I’d been hearing from were focused on treating the various symptoms—quite successfully a lot of the time—but very few looking to find the root; they seemed to accept the mystery.
 The naturopaths took a more holistic approach, looking to balance nutrients and so forth, aiming for a whole body sort of wellbeing wherein it may have the strength to correct itself.
 The nuns guarding powerful Catholic artifacts, African mystics and Amazonian witchdoctors… well, they took a different, more spiritual approach.
 What I would find later was that, according to my current hypothesis, most of them were wandering around the right hallway but they weren’t getting to the right door.